jongio/vscodespaces/vscodespaces/reference/dockerhub.md

 # Avoiding DockerHub Pull Limits

 Docker [recently announced](https://www.docker.com/pricing/resource-consumption-updates) that there will be limits on the number of image "pulls" their free tiers provide starting November 2nd, 2020.
-This includes pulling images from DockerHub as when building an image.
-Critically, there is a limit of 100 anonymous pulls per-IP every six hours.
+This includes pulling images from DockerHub when building an a custom image.
+Critically, there is a limit of **100 anonymous pulls per-IP** every six hours.

-Since Visual Studio Codespaces resides in Azure, IPs are not predictable, so this could affect you in two ways:
+Since Visual Studio Codespaces resides in Azure, **IPs are not predictable**, so this could affect you in two ways:

 1. If you use a custom image, Dockerfile, or Docker Compose file that referneces a DockerHub image, you may experience throttling when creating a codespace.
 2. Once inside a codespace, you may experience throttling when using the Docker CLI inside the codespace.